Maurice Lucas: Post-playing career

+Maurice Lucas Foundation

+Established in 2010, the Maurice Lucas Foundation supports children's health and youth programs.
+The foundation creates a range of opportunities for middle school, high school and post-high school students by offering school programs, learning experiences, and sporting activities.

 Personal life

+Lucas had three children: Maurice Lucas II, David Lucas, and Kristin Lucas.
+His son David played basketball for Oregon State University from 2001 to 2005, and professionally in China, Poland, and Portugal.

+Lucas was a Catholic chaplain at the MacLaren Youth Correctional Facility and was the founder and executive director of the Maurice Lucas Foundation.

-Lucas underwent surgery for bladder cancer in April 2009.
+In April 2009, Lucas underwent surgery for bladder cancer.
 With his health continuing to be a concern, Lucas resigned his coaching position following the 2009–2010 season.

 Lucas died at his home in Portland, Oregon, on October 31, 2010.
 Services were also held in his childhood home town, Pittsburgh.
 The Blazers honored him by wearing No. 20 patches on their jerseys for the 2010–2011 season.

-His son, David Lucas, played for Oregon State University from 2001 to 2005.

 Legacy

-The Portland Trail Blazers retired his jersey number, 20, in a ceremony on November 4, 1988.
+On November 4, 1988, the Portland Trail Blazers retired his jersey number, 20.

-On August 23, 1997 at the ABA's 30 Year Reunion celebration, Lucas was named to the All-Time All-ABA Team along with Hall of Fame members Julius Erving, Dan Issel, George Gervin, Rick Barry, Connie Hawkins and other ABA greats.
+On August 23, 1997, at the ABA's 30 Year Reunion celebration, Lucas was named to the All-Time All-ABA Team along with Hall of Fame members Julius Erving, Dan Issel, George Gervin, Rick Barry, Connie Hawkins and other ABA greats.

 Luke Walton, son of Lucas' Portland teammate and Hall of Famer Bill Walton and multiple-team NBA head coach, is named after him.